froukje/datamapu/content/posts/ml_concepts/bias_variance.md

 ## Bias-Variance Tradeoff

-Concluding the above derivations, it is in general desirable to achieve a low bias aswell as a low variance.
+Concluding the above derivations, it is in general desirable to achieve a low bias as well as a low variance.
 This is however difficult.
 Intuitively this is clear because a model cannot be simple and complex at the same time.
 Mathematically, the bias and the variance are part of the total error of a Machine Learning model.
 Let $Y$ be the true values and $\hat{Y}$ the model's estimates with $Y = \hat{Y} + \epsilon$ and $\epsilon$ a normally distributed error with mean $0$ and standard deviation $\sigma$.
-The predictions $\hat{Y}$ are depending on the dataset the model has been trained on, while the true values $Y$ are independent on the specific dataset.
+The predictions $\hat{Y}$ depend on the dataset the model has been trained on, while the true values $Y$ are independent of the specific dataset.
 The expected (squared) error, that is aimed to be minimized can then be written as

 $$E[(Y - \hat{Y})^2] = E[Y^2 - 2Y\hat{Y} + \hat{Y}^2].$$